david-istvan/david-istvan.github.io/program.md

 # Post-workshop publication

-We are planning to report the valuable data collected during the workshop, along with the lessons learned, in a journal publication, such as ([SoSyM](https://www.sosym.org/), [STTT](https://www.springer.com/journal/10009) or [JOT](http://www.jot.fm/)) soon after the workshop.
+We are planning to report the valuable data collected during the workshop, along with the lessons learned, in a journal publication (e.g., [SoSyM](https://www.sosym.org/), [STTT](https://www.springer.com/journal/10009) or [JOT](http://www.jot.fm/)) soon after the workshop.
 Interested participants will be invited to co-author this publication.